joebew42/phoenix_blog/README.md

 4) rebuild the theme with `gulp build`

 5) rebuild the `priv/static/` assets.
 Go to the folder `assets/` and execute `npm run build_assets`

-# Scratchpad

-## DOING

-- Edit an existing post

-## TODO

-- What to do when the post we want to edit does not exists?